Citigroup

-Citigroup Inc. or Citi (stylized as citi) is an American multinational investment bank and financial services corporation headquartered in New York City.
-The company was formed by the merger of banking giant Citicorp and financial conglomerate Travelers Group in 1998; Travelers was subsequently spun off from the company in 2002.
-Citigroup owns Citicorp, the holding company for Citibank, as well as several international subsidiaries.
-Citigroup is incorporated in Delaware.
+Citigroup Inc. or Citi (stylized as citi) is an American multinational investment bank and financial services company based in New York City.
+The company was formed in 1998 by the merger of Citicorp, the bank holding company for Citibank, and Travelers; Travelers was spun off from the company in 2002.

-Citigroup is the third largest banking institution in the United States; alongside JPMorgan Chase, Bank of America, and Wells Fargo, it is one of the Big Four banking institutions of the United States.
-It is considered a systemically important bank by the Financial Stability Board and is commonly cited as being too big to fail.
-It is one of the nine global investment banks in the Bulge Bracket.
+Citigroup is the third-largest banking institution in the United States by assets; alongside JPMorgan Chase, Bank of America, and Wells Fargo, it is one of the Big Four banking institutions of the United States.
+It is considered a systemically important bank by the Financial Stability Board and is commonly called "too big to fail".
+It is one of the eight global investment banks in the Bulge Bracket.
+Citigroup is ranked 36th on the Fortune 500, and was ranked #24 in Forbes Global 2000 in 2023.

-Citigroup is ranked 33rd on the Fortune 500 as of 2021.
-Citigroup has approximately 200 million customer accounts and does business in more than 160 countries.
-It has 223,400 employees, although it had 357,000 employees before the financial crisis of 2007–2008, when it was bailed out by a massive stimulus package from the U.S. government.